prismicio/prismic-gatsby/packages/gatsby-plugin-prismic-previews/docs/api-withPrismicUnpublishedPreview.md

 ```

 - **`WrappedComponent`**<br/>The page component to which Prismic unpublished
   previews will be connected.
-This should be your app's normal 404 page.
+This should be your app's 404 page.

 - **`repositoryConfigs`**<br/>A set of configuration values for each Prismic
   repository used in your app.